Preparedness Notes for Monday — August 29, 2022

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
 Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we look at continuing inflation and some implications of the falling price of copper.
+Today, we study the news of announced layoffs and planned layoffs.
+(See the Economy & Finance section.)

 Precious Metals: